 Check out these short stories!

-Short stories for teaching characterization in middle school:
+Short stories for teaching characterization in literature in middle school:

 “Thank You, Ma’am” by Langston Hughes (MS)